svermeulen/vim-yoink/README.md

 Note: Requires either Neovim or Vim 8+

+Also Note:  This plugin requires [this PR](https://github.com/tpope/vim-repeat/pull/66) to vim-repeat to be merged to work properly

 ## Example Config

 Note that there are no default mappings.
 Yoink will automatically record all yanks into a history by observing the `TextYankPost` autocommand added in Neovim and Vim 8+.
 But you will need to define some mappings to navigate this history.
 For example: